 Employee 401(k) and Profit Sharing Plan: The Company maintains a 401(k) and profit sharing plan for all eligible employees.
 Employees are eligible one year from the date of hire and must have at least 1,000 hours of service.
 Eligible employees may contribute up to 15% of their compensation subject to a maximum statutory limitation.
 The Company provides a matching contribution on behalf of participants who make elective compensation deferrals, at the rate of 50% of the first 6% of the participant's discretionary contribution.
 Employee contributions are always 100% vested.
 Employer matching contributions vest on a graduated basis at the rate of 20% per year in years two through six so that the employee is 100% vested after six years of service.
-The 2020 and 2019 expense related to this plan was \$13,512 and \$13,403 respectively.
+The 2021 and 2020 expense related to this plan was \$12,632 and \$13,512 respectively.

-Deferred Compensation and Supplemental Retirement Plan: The Board of Directors adopted a deferred compensation and supplemental retirement plan for directors and an executive officers of the Company during fiscal 1999.
+Deferred Compensation and Supplemental Retirement Plan: The Board of Directors adopted a deferred compensation and supplemental retirement plan for directors and executive officers of the Company during fiscal 1999.
 Upon adoption, each nonemployee director was credited with \$1,494 for each year of service as a director and the employee director was credited with \$5,103 for each year of service prior to plan initiation.
 Beginning December 31, 1998, each nonemployee director receives a credit to their account equal to 24% of the cash compensation that a participant earned during that calendar year.
 Employees that are directors receive an annual credit of 8%.
 At the participant's election, the participant's account earns interest at the rate of the Company's return on average equity for that year or at the rate the Company is paying on a certificate of deposit having a term of one year or less at January 1 of that year.
-Total expense related to the Plan was \$43,619 and \$35,622 for the years ended June 30, 2020 and 2019.
-The accrued supplemental retirement liability included in other liabilities was \$359,046 at June 30, 2020 and \$315,427 at June 30, 2019.
-There were no distributions to participants or their beneficiaries during the years ended June 30, 2020 and June 30, 2019.
+Total expense related to the Plan was \$43,220 and \$43,619 for the years ended June 30, 2021 and 2020.
+The accrued supplemental retirement liability included in other liabilities was \$402,266 at June 30, 2021 and \$359,046 at June 30, 2020.
+There were no distributions to participants or their beneficiaries during the years ended June 30, 2021 and 2020.

 Additionally, each participant may elect to defer up to 25% in base salary and up to 100% of director's fees, bonuses or other cash compensation.
 Amounts in participant's accounts are vested at all times.
-The accrued deferred compensation liability included in other liabilities was \$680,027 at June 30, 2020 and \$580,669 at June 30, 2019.
-Earnings on amounts deferred included in salaries and employee benefits totaled \$27,629 and \$12,800 for the years ended June 30, 2020 and 2019.
-There were no distributions to participants during the years ended June 30, 2020 and June 30, 2019.
+The accrued deferred compensation liability included in other liabilities was \$772,657 at June 30, 2021 and \$680,027 at June 30, 2020.
+Earnings on amounts deferred included in salaries and employee benefits totaled \$27,600 and \$27,629 for the years ended June 30, 2021 and 2020.
+There were no distributions to participants during the years ended June 30, 2021 and 2020.
 The Plan is unfunded and subject to the general claims of creditors.

-In conjunction with the conversion to a stock company with concurrent formation of a holding company, the Company allowed participants in the supplemental retirement and deferred compensation plans to use all or a portion of their funds in an one time election to purchase shares of the holding company at conversion.
+In conjunction with the conversion to a stock company with concurrent formation of a holding company, the Company allowed participants in the supplemental retirement and deferred compensation plans to use all or a portion of their funds in an one-time election to purchase shares of the holding company at conversion.